F. Murray Abraham: Early life and education

-Abraham was born Murray Abraham on October 24, 1939; in Pittsburgh, Pennsylvania, the son of Fahrid "Fred" Abraham, an automotive mechanic and his wife Josephine (née Stello; 1915–2012), His father emigrated with his family from Muqlus, Ottoman Syria, a small village in the Valley of the Christians, at age five; his paternal grandfather was a priest in the Greek Orthodox Church of Antioch.
+Abraham was born Murray Abraham on October 24, 1939; in Pittsburgh, Pennsylvania, the son of Fahrid "Fred" Abraham, an automotive mechanic, and his wife Josephine (née Stello; 1915–2012), His father emigrated with his Assyrian family from Muqlus, a small village in the Valley of the Christians within Ottoman Syria (now in the Talkalakh District of Homs Governorate, Syria), at age five; his paternal grandfather was a priest in the Greek Orthodox Church of Antioch.
 His mother, one of 14 children, was Italian American and the daughter of an Italian immigrant who worked in the coal mines of Western Pennsylvania.
 He had two younger brothers, Robert and Jack, who were killed in separate car accidents.

 Abraham was raised in El Paso, Texas.
 Murray and his two younger brothers were altar boys in the St. George Antiochian Orthodox Church in El Paso.
 He attended Vilas Grammar School, and graduated from El Paso High School in 1958.
 He was a gang member during his teenage years.
 In El Paso, Abraham worked in the Farah Clothing factory owned by a Lebanese American family before launching a career in acting.
-He attended Texas Western College (later named University of Texas at El Paso), where he was given the best actor award by Alpha Psi Omega for his portrayal of the Indian Nocona in Comanche Eagle during the 1959–60 season.He attended the University of Texas at Austin, then studied acting under Uta Hagen at HB Studio in New York City.
+He attended Texas Western College (later named University of Texas at El Paso), where he was given the best actor award by Alpha Psi Omega for his portrayal of the Indian Nocona in Comanche Eagle during the 1959–60 season.
+He attended the University of Texas at Austin, then studied acting under Uta Hagen at HB Studio in New York City.
 He secured several backstage jobs before making his professional debut.

-Abraham added "F." to his stage name in honor of his father Fahrid.
+Abraham added "F." to his stage name in honor of his father, Fahrid.
 He has stated that "Murray Abraham just doesn't seem to say anything.
 It just is another name, so I thought I'd frame it".